 Many people mistakenly believe that having a tan protects their skin against sunburn and UV damage.
-In fact, a tan offers minimal protection against sunburn (equivalent to around SPF 3, depending on your skin type), and will not protect your DNA from future UV damage.
+In fact, a tan offers little protection against sunburn (equal to around SPF 3, depending on your skin type).
+A tan will not protect your DNA from future UV damage.

-Fake tanning lotions, sprays and creams offer little protection from the sun's UV rays.
+Fake tanning lotions, sprays and creams offer little to no protection from the sun's UV radiation.
 Some brands advertise that they include a high SPF sunscreen.
-Protection from UV does not last for as long as the fake tan.
-Sunscreen reapplication should occur every two hours.
-To get the best protection from UV, sunscreen should be used in conjunction with hats, protective clothing, sunglasses and shade.
+This UV protection does not last for as long as the fake tan, so sun protection is still recommended even if you have used a fake tan.
+For the best sun protection, whenever UV levels are 3 or above:

 How skin tans